icerpc/icerpc-docs/pages/icerpc/slic-transport/flow-control.md

 ## Connection data flow control

 Slic doesn't implement connection level flow control.
-Instead, it solely relies on the duplex transport for applying back pressure on the sender if the receiver can't process the incoming data fast enough.
+Instead, it solely relies on the underlying duplex transport for applying back pressure on the sender if the receiver can't process the incoming data fast enough.
 Therefore, the underlying duplex transport must support flow control.

 ## Stream data flow control